Code-Institute-Submissions/SleepyMan93-Linton-s-lights-MS2_JuneResub/README.md

 1. My tutor Niashant Kumar.
 He was really informative, friendly and helped inspire me to create this project.
 I feel like it was a rather ambitious first attempt at Interactive
 Frontend but Nishant really believed in my ideas and content which got me over the line.

+2. There were at some commits times when the design for laptop and bigger screen sizes was perfect but changed some code that I didn't have time to go back and revert to.
+Would love some more time to clean this up but hope my project cycle is enough for now.